Skip to content

 # {'series': [{'columns': ['time', 'city', 'hostname', 'status', 'value'], 'name': 'demo', 'values': [['2018-12-31T16:00:10Z', 'hangzhou', 'webserver', 'UNKNOW', 90], ['2018-12-31T16:00:20Z', 'hangzhou', 'jira', 'running', 40], ['2018-12-31T16:00:50Z', 'hangzhou', 'database', 'running', 50], ['2018-12-31T16:01:00Z', 'hangzhou', 'jira', 'stopped', 40], ['2018-12-31T16:02:00Z', 'hangzhou', 'rancher', 'UNKNOW', 90]]}]}

-Example 2 (Specify return result as dictionary format)
+Example 2 (Specify dictionary format for returned results)

 1